taosdata/grafanaplugin/README.md

 ;allow_loading_unsigned_plugins
 ```

-Second, delete the semicolon to uncomment it, and change the line to:
+Then, delete the semicolon to uncomment it, and change the line to:

 ```ini
 allow_loading_unsigned_plugins = tdengine-datasource
 ```

-After then, go ahead and save the configuration file.
+After that, go ahead and save the configuration file.

 (Re-)start Grafana service: